+If going through the EGS valve, the jumper hose assembly with one way valve must be installed to prevent gas escape.

-- 1. Rotate the flex knob OUT, counter clockwise, until the knob stops and cannot be rotated anymore. - 2.
-Turn the adjustment knob in 3/4 complete turn. - 3.
-Attach an L.P. regulated gas supply to the hose adapter on the side block. - 4.
-Obstruct mouthpiece with finger or thumb.
+1. Rotate the flex knob OUT, counter clockwise, until the knob stops and cannot be rotated anymore.

-Main Tube Performance Adjusting the Main Tube
+2. Turn the adjustment knob in 3/4 complete turn.

+3. Attach an L.P. regulated gas supply to the hose adapter on the side block.

+4. Obstruct mouthpiece with finger or thumb.

-- 5. Turn on gas supply slowly. - 6.
-Confirm the supply gas is regulated to 135 psig. - 7.
-Lightly depress the regulator purge cover several times (three-five) and ensure the gas flow is stable. - 8.
-Listen for a slight hiss, indicating a very minor amount of gas escaping from the regulator. - 9.
-Rotate knob in slightly (Clockwise) and verify hiss stops.
-The hiss should stop with a maximum of no more than a quarter turn of the knob.
-If hiss does not stop Regulator requires internal component inspection and or adjustment.
+5. Turn on gas supply slowly.

+6. Confirm the supply gas is regulated to 135 psig.

+7. Lightly depress the regulator purge cover several times (three-five) and ensure the gas flow is stable.

+8. Listen for a slight hiss, indicating a very minor amount of gas escaping from the regulator.

+9. Rotate knob in slightly (Clockwise) and verify hiss stops.
+The hiss should stop with a maximum of no more than an additional quarter turn (one full turn total).
+If hiss does not stop - Regulator requires internal component inspection and or adjustment.